DORIN SOVAROSI VIDEOGRAPHY SERVICES

 B. The Freelancer will periodically send the Client Previews, samples of the Deliverables in progress.
 This can be done by the Freelancer when he deems it necessary, or by the Client when requested.
 Preview requests shall be accomplished by the Freelancer at the next possible opportunity, when time permits.

 C. Unless otherwise specified, each project, that is not on an hourly pay-rate, will have a 2(two) revisions policy.
 This means the Client can request up to two revisions after the first preview is sent by the Freelancer.
-Following the two revisions, if the Client desires more changes or revisions, the Freelancer may agree to follow through with said revisions for an additional hourly pay rate for the revision process.
+Following the two revisions, the Contract is Exhausted and is therefore completed, and if the Client desires more changes or revisions, the Freelancer may agree to follow through with said revisions for an additional hourly pay rate for the revision process.

-D. The Client will receive the final high quality Deliverables only after written confirmation that the Previews presented are satisfactory, the Project is declared completed by the Client, and Client agrees in writing to pay the final total amount due for the Project specified by the Freelancer in an invoice and according to the terms of the invoice.
+D. For hourly rate Projects, the Client will receive the final high quality Deliverables only after written confirmation that the Previews presented are satisfactory, the Project is declared completed by the Client, and Client agrees in writing to pay the final total amount due for the Project specified by the Freelancer in an invoice and according to the terms of the invoice.

 E. The Client must inform the Freelancer, on the allocated space in the Contract before it is signed, of the desired format and quality of the Deliverables.
 The Client must be as specific as possible.